matthewsides/Project02/README.md

 ### [17] Coding Standard

 coding standards are version-independent and "always-current".
 All new code should follow the current standards, regardless of (core) version.
 Existing code in older versions may be updated, but doesn't necessarily have to be.
+The coding standards applied for this particular project are similiar to those used by Drupal (Drupals coding standards).

 #### Indenting and Whitespace